-This very iron tends to provide you with 3D but sharper image as you press it on Perler beads.
-SI-755 is indeed compact but the soleplate is quite big enough to cover a medium-ish artwork.
+This iron tends to provide you with a 3D but sharper image as you press it on Perler beads.
+SI-755 is indeed compact but the soleplate is big enough to cover a medium-sized artwork.

-Coming in 1.45 lbs. the iron wouldn’t give you hard time when you’re using it for longer period.
-Even if you have a lot of Perler beads to craft, you would love working with SI-755.
-The handle design is simply amazing.
-It makes sure you get both comfort and control while using the iron on the beads.
+Coming in 1.45 lbs. this iron is easy to use for serious crafting sessions.
+Even if you have a lot of Perler beads to craft, you will love working with SI-755 as the handle design is simply amazing by providing both comfort and control while using the iron on the Perler beads.

-The cord measures around 7 feet.
-It’s quite long to give you the flexibility you want.
-One useful factor is that it has a switch to change from 120V to 240V.
-So, the iron would always be ready to accompany you anywhere.
+The cord measures around 7 feet – long enough to give you the flexibility you want.
+One useful feature is that it has a switch to change from 120V to 240V.
+So, the iron can accompany you anywhere.

 - Heats up in only 1 minute.